naheunpranto/naheunpranto/README.md

 - 🔭 I’m currently working on **mastering the fundamentals of web development and building responsive frontend projects.**

-- 🌱 I’m currently learning **full-stackeb development at Programming Hero (currently focusing on React and modern UI frameworks).**
+- 🌱 I’m currently learning **full-stack development at Programming Hero (currently focusing on React and modern UI frameworks).**

 - 👯 I’m looking to collaborate on **beginner-friendly open-source projects to improve my teamwork and coding skills.**